maximilianocatarino/ezycollect-challenge/README.md

 ```

 ## 🌐 API Endpoints
 The API is available at http://localhost:8080/v1.
-Refer to open-api.yaml for full documentation.
+Refer to open-api.yaml for full documentation or http://localhost:8080/swagger-ui/index.html.

 ### 1. Register a Webhook
 Before creating a payment, register a webhook.